Measuring Fabry-Perot fringes#

 PlotPy feature).
 Before being able to use

-it, we need to select the image in the visualization panel (otherwise the tool is
+it, we need to select the image again in the visualization panel (otherwise the tool is

 grayed out).
-Then, we can click on the image to display the intensity profile along
+Then, we can click on the image to display the intensity profiles along

-the X axis.
-DataLab integrates a modified version of this tool, that allows to
+the X and Y axes.
+DataLab integrates a modified version of this tool which allows you to

 Finally, we can save the workspace to a file.
 The workspace contains all the images and signals that were loaded or processed in DataLab.
 It also contains the analysis results, the visualization settings (colormaps, contrast, etc.), the metadata, and the annotations.